Orange blossom aromatics & silky passionfruit with a complex finish.

 It would be hard to find a better expression of an Ecuador coffee.
-Beautifully silky in texture carrying sweet nectarine and passionfruit flavours.
+Expect orange blossom aromatics & silky passionfruit with a complex finish.
 With layers of complexity, the Hakuna Matata might just help you forget all your worries.

 It was at the Taza Dorada competition some three years ago where we first encountered the Hakuna Matata, then known as La Nube.
 Consistently, round after round during the coffee competition, these coffees were some of our favourites.
 Obviously, a visit to the farm was a must; upon arriving, we were surprised to find out that the farm rests only at 1350 masl – relatively low for such delicious Arabica coffee – which told us two things.
 First, the Hakuna Matata farm sits in a very unique micro climate, apparent by the lush landscape and afternoon mist.
 Two, the owner/operators, Henry and Verena Gaibor have applied excellent precision to their work, a characteristic no doubt instilled by their previous work in medical professions.